mohitkumarsoni/ChatGPT_Based_Android_Bot/README.md

     implementation("com.squareup.okhttp3:okhttp:4.10.0")

-incase you have to run Apk "OpenAi's ApiKey may have been expired" , is Apk is not working, kindly generate new Api key by creating your account and paste it Request.Builder().
+incase you have to run Apk "OpenAi's ApiKey may have been expired" , is Apk is not working, kindly generate new Api key by creating your "OpenAi" account and paste it Request.Builder().